Sponsored by Visit Florida

 Board the historic Schooner Lily as you set sail on the St Lucie River for about 2 hours under the guidance of Captain Fred, owner of Treasure Coast Sailing Adventures.

-There’s not much for you to do except watch as they hoist the sales, learn more about the biodiversity of the estuary (the most diverse in the Northern Hemisphere), soak up the scenery and sailboat silence, look for wildlife, and marvel at the bright orange sunset sky.
+There’s not much for you to do except watch as they hoist the sails, learn more about the biodiversity of the estuary (the most diverse in the Northern Hemisphere), soak up the scenery and sailboat silence, look for wildlife (if you’re lucky, you might see dolphins), and marvel at the bright orange sunset sky.

 We were fortunate to sail during a full moon so on the way back were able to complete our sunset sail with a full moon rise.
 Martin County is something special.

 As the Schooner Lily is a sailing tall ship, you’ll be happy to know your enjoyment of this beautiful area is not harming the environment.
 Also, sail capacity is currently reduced due to COVID, which meant you could easily maintain your space.

 You can bring your own snacks and beverages.

 7. Eat Dinner at Sneaki Tiki, Stuart